Hekkta/Data-Visualisation/README.md

 # Data_Visualisation
-Data visualisation techniques are easily forgotten, so I'll keep examples that I've used here for future reference.
+Data visualisation techniques are easily forgotten, so I'll keep examples from previous proects here for future reference and ease of access.